Wood Stove Portable

 What Will I Do With My Garbage?

-Depending on the situation, you may need to be prepared to deal with your own garbage and waste.
-You can either burn your garbage or you can bury it.
-But, what about human waste?
+Depending on the situation, you may need to be prepared to deal with your garbage and waste.
+You can either burn your garbage or bury it.
+But what about human waste?

 Related: Proper Waste Disposal During an Emergency

 Well, back in the day, we used outhouses.
-It was basically a hole in the ground with a building around it.
-A combination of lime, dirt, and ash can be used to cover the waste and minimize the smell and spread of germs.
+They were holes in the ground with a building around them.
+A combination of lime, dirt, and ash could cover the waste and minimize the smell and spread of germs.
 Be sure to protect your local water system from the waste.
+You know that toilet paper is one of the first things to disappear at stores during a natural disaster.
+Be sure to store an amount that will last your family for an extended period, depending on family size.
+You’ll also want hand sanitizer, wipes, soap, and feminine products.

 Related: How to Deal with Human Waste